-Head of Employee Relations Human Resources & Organisational Development Directorate Hill Building, St Luke's Hospital Site Armagh, BT61 7NQ am aware that discussions started between DoH and Trusts about a review of the MHPS Framework but this did not complete.
+Click on the above image for SharePoint: Employee Engagement & Relations information am aware that discussions started between DoH and Trusts about a review of the MHPS Framework but this did not complete.
 I feel it is important and necessary to progress this review as a matter of priority.